 Arepa Sandwich Fillings

 We normally fill our arepas with thinly sliced grilled pork or shredded beef, onions, sour cream, and sliced avocados.
 I really don’t know why this is our go-to arepa sandwich other than it’s how I made it the first time, and we love it so much that we’ve stuck to it!

 Don’t feel obligated to make it the way I’m picturing it, though!
 There are so many amazing things you can fill an arepa with!

 How to Make Venezuelan Arepas

-The key is to make sure you get pre-cooked cornmeal so you don’t have the gritty taste of a regular cornmeal.
-Masarepa and P.A.N. are both pre-cooked cornmeal options that work well for this arepa recipe.
+The key is to make sure you get pre-cooked cornmeal so you don’t have the gritty taste of regular cornmeal.
+Masarepa and P.A.N. are both pre-cooked cornmeal options that work well for this simple arepa recipe.

-I usually keep about an extra 1/4 cup of warm water nearby in case I need to add a little more to bring the dough together.
+I usually keep about an extra 1/4 cup warm water nearby in case I need to add a little more to bring the dough together.
 You want your dough to form nice smooth balls.
-If you have a lot of dry, cracked edges then add about a tablespoon of water at a time until it comes together.
+If you have a lot of dry, cracked edges, then add about a tablespoon of water at a time until it comes together.